woossi0/suite/docs/usermanual/source/intro/sampledata.rst

 Sample Data
 ===========

-Boundless Suite comes with some preloaded sample layers that may be viewed and restyled as required.
+Boundless Server comes with some preloaded sample layers that may be viewed and restyled as required.

 .. note:: The sample layers are provided for demonstration purposes only.
 No assurances are provided with respect to the currency or accuracy of the data.